« Q&A: Ellen Baker: Being Who You Are | Main | Practice: Recognizing Opportunity »

 http://www.focusing.org/

-The website Quakerfinder can help you find a Friends meeting near you:
+The website Quakerfinder can help you find a Friends meeting

 http://www.quakerfinder.org/